 Microsoft Word and the freely-distributed OpenOffice as well as other widely-used word processing software are used for writing book manuscripts.
 The .doc and .docx supported by these programs will be accepted by all publishers.
 These packages will also export to the convenient .pdf format, which will standardize your manuscript's appearance when viewed on different platforms by your preliminary readers.
 Another popular writing tool is called Scrivener.
 This is inexpensive and is designed specifically for authors to use in writing books and screenplays.
 Scrivener does have a significant learning curve, but will help you organize your research, It can make it easy to facilitate your writing when you organize and reorganize your project.
+Check out videos on Scrivener on YouTube.

 The first challenge you face will be to complete writing your book to the absolutely best of your ability.
 It is smart to clearly identify and do in-depth research on the subject about which you will write.
 Look to acknowledged professionals in the field for ideas.
 Search through their websites.
-Identify what books of a similar topic are already available in the marketplace by searching on Amazon, Barnes and Noble and Worldcat.org.
+Identify what books of a similar topic are already available in the marketplace by searching on Amazon, Barnes and Noble, and Worldcat.org.
 Are the ideas that others put forth, consistent or in opposition to your point of view?
 Identify the market for whom you are writing the book, and why you are particularly suited to write on this topic.
 Identify a central golden thread through which all the key points of your writing will be woven together.
-Writing a book proposal can possibly help you solidify many of your important perspectives prior to beginning to write your first draft, even if you decide to self-publish.
+Even if you are not planning to use a firm to market your book, writing a book proposal can possibly help you solidify many of your important perspectives prior to beginning to write your first draft, even if you decide to self-publish.
+If you search on Google, you will find many resources that outline what goes into a good book proposal.

 When you write, set aside a specific block of undisturbed time to write, at least several hours at a time.
+Shut off your phone and do not look at your email during this time.
 You can think in short blocks of time, but writing coherently takes concentration and significant time.
 When you concentrate and start writing, keep writing.
 Avoid the common temptation to edit and re-edit the same paragraphs over and over.
-If you repeat this each time you start to write, you will be stymied in your desired progress.
+If you repeat this process each time you start to write, you will be stymied in your desired progress.
 You need to remain focused on the big picture of your book and explore your ideas and creativity.
 There will be a time for detailed editing once you have completed a good first draft.
-As you write strive for perfect spelling, grammar, and punctuation.
+As you write, strive for perfect spelling, grammar, and punctuation.
 Realized that proper punctuation for works of fiction with dialogue is critical.
 If your work is non-fiction, be certain to format all your citations in footnotes to what your writing style book specifies.
+Also keep a careful bibliography of your resources as well throughout your process.